guillebot/openhab-sucks/README.md

 # To do - Next steps

 - Move some harcoded config (mqtt base topic, server, port) to some config file.
+- Error codes management.
+At least the most commons, like stuck.
+Is there a warning when it runs out of batteries returning?
 - Test for stability on the mqtt connection.
 Reconnect if necessary.
 - Test for stability in general.
 Monitor memory usage.
 - (mine) Apply some logic with presence and automate ecovacs run daily.